 If any support has serious rave reviews from its proponents, it must be the Guitarlift.
 Among the more recent entrants, it has received widespread attention from pros and amateurs alike.
 It is an expensive option but it delivers on what counts: stability and comfort.

 Unlike the more familiar under-guitar mounted suction cups, this one has four suction cups which adhere to the back of the instrument.
 With nine mounting hole options per side, this offers a variety of heights and angles to choose from.
 The cups are rock-solid.
-For instruments with a semi-porous finish the GuitarLift comes with four static-cling type pads you can use.
+For instruments with a semi-porous finish, the GuitarLift comes with four static-cling type pads.

-There is a bit of fiddly experimentation you have to do before you get the accurate placements of the suction cups on the exact places.
+You have to do a bit of fiddly experimentation before you get the accurate placements of the suction cups in the exact places.
 Once that trial period is over, it becomes easy to take the whole contraption for granted.